telerik/maui-docs/controls/slider/ticks.md

 To display ticks along the track, define `TickStep` and `TickPlacement` properties of the Slider.

 * `TickStep`(`double`)&mdash;Defines at what positions/values ticks will be displayed.
-* `TicksPlacement`(`Telerik.Maui.Controls.RangeSlider.SliderTicksPlacement`)&mdash;Specifies the position of the ticks in the Slider with respect to its track.
+* `TicksPlacement`(`Telerik.Maui.Controls.RangeSlider.SliderTicksPlacement`)&mdash;Specifies the position of the ticks in the Slider with respect to its backtrack.
 The available options are:
     * `None`&mdash;no ticks are displayed.
-    * `Start`&mdash;ticks appear above the track.
+    * `Start`&mdash;ticks appear above the backtrack.
-    * `Center`&mdash;ticks appear in the track area of the slider, overlaying the track.
+    * `Center`&mdash;ticks appear in the backtrack area of the slider, overlaying the track.
-    * `End`&mdash;ticks appear below the track.
+    * `End`&mdash;ticks appear below the backtrack.

 ## Slider SnapMode